alanz/alanz.github.io/_posts/2013-06-18-scrap-your-zippers-and-ghc.md

   [syz]: http://hackage.haskell.org/packages/archive/syz/0.2.0.0/doc/html/Data-Generics-Zipper.html

-There are a number of types in the AST that are populated with error messages so that an error is issued if the they are traversed at an inappropriate stage of GHC compilation.
+There are a number of types in the AST that are populated with error messages so that they blow up if they are traversed at an inappropriate stage of GHC compilation.
 This unfortunately means that specific care must be taken to avoid them in any generic code.

 e.g.

-{% highlight haskell linenos=table %}
+{% highlight haskell %}
 placeHolderType :: PostTcType	-- Used before typechecking placeHolderType  = panic "Evaluated the place holder for a PostTcType"